-- Parents must register home education students with the School Board of Sarasota County within 30 days of the establishment of the home education program. - b.
-Parents must provide written notice of termination to the School Board of Sarasota County within 30 days of the termination of a home education program. - c.
+- 1. Parents must register home education students with the School Board of Sarasota County within 30 days of the establishment of the home education program. - 2.
+Parents must provide written notice of termination to the School Board of Sarasota County within 30 days of the termination of a home education program. - 3.
 Parents must maintain a portfolio of records, educational activities and materials.
-Portfolios are to be preserved for 2 years after re-entry into Sarasota County schools and shall be made available for the district school superintendent, or the district school superintendent's designee, upon 15 days' written notice. - d.
-Parents shall provide for annual educational evaluations documenting the student's educational progress is at a level commensurate with his or her ability. - e.
-A home education program shall be excluded from meeting the requirements of a school day.
+Portfolios are to be preserved for 2 years after re-entry into Sarasota County schools and shall be made available for the district school superintendent, or the district school superintendent's designee, upon 15 days' written notice. - 4.
+Parents shall provide for annual educational evaluations documenting the student's educational progress is at a level commensurate with his or her ability. - 5.
+A home education program shall be excluded from meeting the requirements of a school day. - 6.

-f.
 Extra-Curricular Activities

 Home education students may participate in the School Board of Sarasota County interscholastic extra-curricular student activities at their zoned school.
-Home education students participating in an extra-curricular activity may attend the specific course required for participation in the activity.
+If eligible, Home education students participating in an extracurricular activity may attend the specific course required for participation in the activity.

-g.
-Part-Time Enrollment
+7. Part-Time Enrollment

-Home education students at the secondary level may enroll as a part-time student at their zoned school or at the Sarasota County Technical Institute.
+Home education students at the high school level may enroll as a part-time student at their zoned school or at the Sarasota County Technical Institute.
 Enrollment is contingent on space availability.
 Student schedule and time on campus is subject to the principal's approval.

-h.
-Home Education Students and High School Graduation
+8. Home Education Students and High School Graduation